maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ### Validation Testing
 You should try to ensure you code is valid and follows proper indentation.
 In this section you should write up any websites you used to validate your code.
-As your projects become more complex these tools may change.
+As your projects becomes more complex these tools may change.

 - [CSS Validator](https://jigsaw.w3.org/css-validator/) Note, any error associated with root: color variables were ignored.
 - [HTML Validator](https://validator.w3.org/)

 ### Cross Browser and Cross Device Testing
 Create a table that lists out what devices, browsers, and operating system you tested your application on and a brief description of why you chose the mixture you did.
-The point is to prove that you looked at the site across various browsers and viewport breakpoints.
+The point is to prove that you looked at the site across various browsers, operating systems, and viewport breakpoints.

 | TOOL / Device                 | BROWSER     | OS         | SCREEN WIDTH  |
 |-------------------------------|-------------|------------|---------------|